OP-EDS AND ARTICLES

 “Slavery and a Transnational History of Reparations” review by Guy Emerson Mount, of the book Reparations for Slavery: A Transnational and Comparative History by Ana Lucia Araujo, Black Perspectives, October 16, 2018.

 “V Books: Prof. Ana Araujo Pens a Comprehensive History of ‘Reparations for Slavery and the Slave Trade in New Book,” article by Darryl Robertson, Vibe, November 20, 2017.

 Review of Reparations for Slavery and the Slave Trade: A Transnational and Comparative History by Ana Lucia Araujo, review by Jacob.
 T. Parks, H-Caribbean, January 2019.

 “Reparations for Slavery and the Slave Trade: A New Book on the Idea of Reparations,” article by Julie Hawks, Black Perspectives, January 5, 2018.

-“Livro mostra o ‘romantismo tropical’ do Brasil do século 19,” blog post by Diego C. Smirne, Jornal da USP, October 6, 2017.
+“Livro mostra o ‘romantismo tropical’ do Brasil do século 19,” blog post [in Portuguese] by Diego C. Smirne, Jornal da USP, October 6, 2017.